 Professional development

-You must undertake mandatory continuing professional development (CPD) in order to keep your skills and knowledge up to date and to remain registered with the GOC.
+You must undertake mandatory continuing professional development (CPD) to keep your skills and knowledge up to date and to remain registered with the GOC.
 Your GOC registration must be renewed annually for as long as you wish to practise in the UK.

-The GOC CPD scheme is a points-based system and you must earn a minimum number of CPD points by the end of each three-year cycle to stay on the register.
+The GOC CPD scheme is a points-based system, and you must earn a minimum number of CPD points by the end of each three-year cycle to stay on the register.
 You can gain CPD points from taking part in a range of activities, including attending:

 • ABDO CPD events